mollichite/Feeding-Minds-Data-on-Farm-to-School-Efforts-Nationwide/README.md

 # Feeding Minds: Data on Farm to School Efforts Nationwide

 This project provides an assessment of the USDA’s Farm to School Programs with a focus on participation level, how "local" is defined and geographic distribution accross the US.

+# Conculsions

-Findings include who the top participating states are in the Farm to School programs: NC, NV, VA, WI, CO.
-24.3% of participants define "local" as "Produced Within the State".
-Finally, states like TX, CA, OH, PA, MI, NY, IL, WI, MN and NJ would potenitally increase their participation in these programs if funding increased.
+Visual #1: 24.3% of participants define "local" as "Produced Within the State".
+Visual #2: The top 10 participating states are in the Farm to School programs: NC, NV, VA, WI, CO.
+Visualization #3: States like TX, CA, OH, PA, MI, NY, IL, WI, MN and NJ would potenitally increase their participation in Farm to School programs if funding increased.

 ## Data Sources